evansnavage/Rhodium/readme.md

 Why is it named Rhodium?
 Rhodium is rare, has limited uses, and is denser than lead.

+No commits as of recent as I'm reconsidering and trying to make sure that I like the syntax, and that it achieves the poorly defined goals I have for the language before I actually generate any code.

 Basic examples with rs syntax highlighting

 ```rs